PatternsTechGit/PT_RxJS/README.md

 # PT_RXJS - Calling an API & Manipulating Its Data using RxJS Operators

+## What is RxJS
 > [RxJS](https://rxjs.dev/guide/overview) is a javascript library that brings the concept of "reactive programming" to the web.

 Reactive programming is just a different way of building software applications.
 Essentially, your software is built to "react" to changes that happen (like click events, data being fetched, etc.)

+## About this exercise

+Previously we scafolded a new Angular application

+* Using angular CLI
+* Got the understanding of the project structure (Module, Component, and boostrapping the application)

+In this exercise we will

+* Create a custom service
+* Cosume an API [JSON placehoder](https://jsonplaceholder.typicode.com/) using HttpClient
+* Return the Observable from the service
+* Inject the service into our angular component
+* Filter the response from the service using RxJS operators (pipe, map, and filter)

+we are going to setup routes for a fictitious bank application called BBBank.

 ## Basic Concepts of RxJS
 > An [Observable](https://rxjs.dev/guide/observable) is basically a function that can return a stream of data to an observer over time.